seankelliher/nyc-shooting-incidents/README.md

 Data on shootings in New York City for the past 12-month period.
 Data is pulled from NYC Open Data.
 The app is built with Vue.js, Express.js, and Node.js.
 [View working component](https://nyc-shooting-incidents.herokuapp.com).
 It's on a Heroku "eco-dyno" and may take a few seconds to "wake up."

-## Project Status

-This project is in development, early stages.
-There is nothing to see yet.

 ## Project Screen Shots

 * Starting view